biocodellc/geome-statistics/README.md

 Navigate to https://biocodellc.github.io/geome-statistics/ to view the latest data.

-Following is how we update data.
-Run script and save data to `data/statistics.csv`.
+Run following script and save to: `data/statistics.csv` and then upload to github;

 ```
 SELECT